dotnet/docs/docs/core/install/windows.md

    :::image type="content" source="media/windows/msi-installer.png" alt-text="A screenshot of the .NET MSI installer app window.":::

-1. Select **Install** and follow the instructions.
+1. Select **Install** and follow the instructions to install .NET.

 ### Command-line options

-If you want to install .NET silently, such as in a production environment or to support continuous integration, use the following switches:
+If you want to install .NET silently, such as in a production environment or to support continuous integration, use the following Windows Installer options:

 - `/install`\
 Installs .NET.